GFA-spec/GFA-spec/GFA2-spec.md

 is an integer optional followed by a $-sign.
 Positions are conceptually tick-marks *between* symbols starting a 0 to the left of the first symbol and ending at *L* to the right of the last symbol where *L* is the length of the segment.
-A $-sign must follows an integer *x* if and only if it is the last position in the segment it refer to, i.e. *x* = *L*.
+A $-sign must follows an integer *x* if and only if it is the last position in the segment it refers to, i.e. *x* = *L*.
 It is an error to do otherwise.

 Position intervals are always intervals in the segment in its normal